 Many of our clients sign up for interest free payments through Care Credit, so they can begin the work of reducing their pain at more affordable monthly payments.
 If you are interested in Care Credit you can go to www.carecredit.com and prequalify.
 Once on the CareCredit web site select provider locator, and then under the heading "Does My Doctor Accept Care Credit" type in our phone number 817-441-6875.
 You may then select Apply Now.
 Of course our office also accepts: checks, cash, or credit cards (Visa, MC, Discover, American Express, and most HSA cards).

 Dr. McCarty is an out of network provider and is not a Medicare provider.
 He requires full payment for services at the time of service.
 Because he is an out of network provider, he cannot confirm whether or not the patient will have any insurance reimbursement.
-His office does offer the convenience of completing the initial insurance forms for the patient.
+This office will as a courtesy send in dental claims for the patient.
 It no longer files for medical claims except for sleep apnea appliances.
 The office does not become involved in insurance disputes.
 The insurance provider will be asked to reimburse the patient directly.

 Medicare patients will be required to sign an “opt out” agreement and will not be receive reimbursement from their Medicare.
 Since Medicare doesn't pay for appliance therapy for TMD anyway, the Medicare patient doesn't really lose out.
 Medicare recipients that have supplemental plans are usually required to use Medicare as their primary provider, and in those circumstances should expect no help from either the primary or supplemental insurance.